Cedar Park vs Leander High School: Two A Rated Leander ISD Campuses

 Cedar Park High School: The Premium Pick

 Cedar Park High draws from the more established and central parts of Cedar Park, including neighborhoods near the Parmer Lane corridor and the areas south of Whitestone Boulevard.
 These neighborhoods tend to feature larger homes on bigger lots, many from the early 2000s to 2010s build cycle that brought so many people to Cedar Park in the first place.
-The $677,495 median reflects that maturity and location.
-The school’s feeder path through Artie L Henry Middle School is one of the strongest in the district.
+The roughly $360,000 median reflects that maturity and location.
+The school draws from both Cedar Park Middle School and Henry Middle School, two of the strongest middle schools in the district.

 Leander High School: A Rated Quality at a Lower Entry Point

 Leander High serves the more northern and western reaches of the district, including neighborhoods in the city of Leander proper that have seen explosive growth.
-The housing stock is more varied, with newer construction mixing with established neighborhoods, and the $515,000 median makes this one of the most affordable A rated high school zones in the greater Austin area.
-The school feeds through Leander Middle School and has a strong athletics program that generates real community pride.
+The housing stock is more varied, with newer construction mixing with established neighborhoods, and the roughly $242,500 median makes this one of the most affordable A rated high school zones in the greater Austin area.
+The school draws from Leander Middle School and Running Brushy Middle School and has a strong athletics program that generates real community pride.

 I have watched Leander evolve from a sleepy small town to one of the fastest growing cities in Texas, and the high school has kept pace with that growth.
 The campus facilities are excellent, the programs are deep, and the community support is genuine.
-At $515,000, this is one of those zones where I tell buyers “you are getting more than you paid for.”
+At that price point, this is one of those zones where I tell buyers “you are getting more than you paid for.”

 The Neighborhoods